yisuanwang/yisuanwang/README.md

 ## 🔭 I’m currently working on
 * Android and iOS developing
-* Large Language Models , AI Agents and Avatar (3D Vison)
+* LLM, AI Agent, 3D Vison and Avatar
 * Be able to uninstall and install Java, Kotlin, Python, C++, Swift, PHP
 * Powerpoint master